-This Peach Loaf recipe is derived from one I found in Southern Living about a year ago, but updated because I can’t eat nuts like I used to.
+This peach streusel pound cake recipe is derived from one I found in Southern Living about a year ago, but updated because I can’t eat nuts like I used to.

 The end result is more like a pound cake — moist and just a little crumbly, but still with the yummy streusel topping.